 Share Reserve.
-The aggregate number of shares of our common stock issuable under the GE HealthCare LTIP will be equal to (i) million shares plus (ii) any shares of our common stock subject to awards previously granted under each of the GE HealthCare Technologies Inc. Mirror 2022 Long-Term Incentive Plan, the GE HealthCare Technologies Inc. Mirror 2007 Long-Term Incentive Plan and the GE HealthCare Technologies Inc. Mirror 1990 Long-Term Incentive Plan that are canceled, terminated, expire unexercised, forfeited or settled in cash following the effective date of the GE HealthCare LTIP (excluding such shares that have been retained or withheld by GE HealthCare in payment or satisfaction of the exercise price, purchase price or tax withholding obligation of such awards).
+The aggregate number of shares of our common stock issuable under the GE HealthCare LTIP will be equal to (i) 9% of our common stock outstanding as of the Spin-Off plus (ii) any shares of our common stock subject to awards previously granted under each of the GE HealthCare Technologies Inc. Mirror 2022 Long-Term Incentive Plan, the GE HealthCare Technologies Inc. Mirror 2007 Long-Term Incentive Plan and the GE HealthCare Technologies Inc. Mirror 1990 Long-Term Incentive Plan that are canceled, terminated, expire unexercised, forfeited or settled in cash following the effective date of the GE HealthCare LTIP (excluding such shares that have been retained or withheld by GE HealthCare in payment or satisfaction of the exercise price, purchase price or tax withholding obligation of such awards).
 The number of shares described in this paragraph are subject to adjustment in the event of certain capitalization events.